arkfalcon/maplogger/README.md

 - Elden Ring

 **How it works (for the nerds):**
-- React.JS for the frontend
+- React.JS + Vite for the frontend development and testing
 - Tiles generated using MapTiler Engine 12.2
 - Map rendered using OpenLayers